Notes About Submitting

 Crash/Cut Scholar

-- Ensure it follows an academic format, such as: MLA, Chicago, APA, ETC...
+- Reference list (ensure it follows an academic format, such as : MLA, APA Chicago, etc.)

 We hold the right to turn down any submissions if they do not meet our standards.
 Reasons for not publishing may be due to illegible grammar, lack of citations, inconsistent thesis, unprovable concepts, inappropriate content (only if it's deemed unnecessary to your argument) and lack of formal analysis.
 We of course will try to get back to you and provide suggestions if your paper is turned away and seeing how this is a primarily undergraduate level publication, we take common mistakes into account.
 We are primarily searching for papers that have received an A level range from a U of C professor.